gitlabhq/gitlabhq/doc/pages/README.md

 ---

-After you upload some static content to your repository, you will be able to access it under `http(s)://username.example.io`.
+After you push some static content to your repository and GitLab Runner uploads the artifacts to GitLab CI, you will be able to access your website under `http(s)://username.example.io`.
 Keep reading to find out how.

 ### GitLab pages per group